Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 April 2025 20.34.57 UTC
+- WIB: Selasa, 8 April 2025 21.30.07 UTC
-- WITA: Selasa, 8 April 2025 21.34.57 UTC
+- WITA: Selasa, 8 April 2025 22.30.07 UTC
-- WIT: Selasa, 8 April 2025 22.34.57 UTC
+- WIT: Selasa, 8 April 2025 23.30.07 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: friendship
+Kategori: technology